9 high-paying work from home tech jobs

-These work-from-home tech jobs offer great salaries and the flexibility of working wherever
+These tech jobs offer great salaries and the flexibility of working wherever

-Remote workers aren’t just making more money, they’re also able to save more of their income than their in-office counterparts.
-To give you an idea, FlexJobs estimates remote workers can save an additional $4,000 per year compared to in-office workers, so tech workers who work remotely tend to come out on top financially.
+Remote workers don't just earn more money.
+They can also save more of their income than their in-office counterparts.
+FlexJobs estimates remote workers can set aside up to $4,000 per year more than in-office workers, putting remote tech workers even further ahead.

 Fortunately, for those ready to make the shift to remote work and score a work-from-home tech job, there are plenty of high-paying remote jobs available.
 Whether you're interested in working as a software engineer earning an average salary of $92,046 per year or are ready to take on a position as a well-paid information security analyst, in today's day and age, there's no shortage of high-paying remote tech jobs to choose from.